StrayBird-ATSH/UniqloReport/English Version/EnglishReportForUniqlo.md

 ---
-title: \vspace{3in} "A Comprehensive Research of the Supply Chain of Uniqlo"
+title: \vspace{3in} A Comprehensive Research of the Supply Chain of Uniqlo
 subtitle: "A Report for Uniqlo Scholarship Winter Program (Supply Chain Reform Direction)"
 author:
 - Chen Wang^[Undergraduate in Software Engineering, Software School of Fudan University; Software Development Engineer at Amazon Shanghai Institute of Artificial Intelligence, Amazon Web Services. (cwanam@amazon.com)]